Former Plus people

 Editors — Rachel Thomas and Marianne Freiberger

 Plus is edited by Rachel Thomas and Marianne Freiberger.
-Together they look after the day-to-day running of Plus, writing articles and news items, doing interviews, and copy-editing feature articles sent in by our wonderful and generous contributors.
+Together they look after the day-to-day running of Plus, writing articles and news items, producing videos and podcasts, doing interviews, and copy-editing feature articles sent in by our wonderful and generous contributors.
 They also promote the magazine and the other activities of the Millennium Mathematics Project (MMP) to a variety of audiences.

 Before joining Plus in 2001, Rachel was a maths consultant in Australia working for government and industry.
-She recently edited the Gazette of the Australian Mathematical Society and has developed and taught science writing workshops for graduate students.
-Currently she is also working with Marcus du Sautoy to create mathematical walking tours and a virtual mathematical tour guide of the world for Maths in the City.
+She edited the Gazette of the Australian Mathematical Society and has developed and taught science writing workshops for graduate students.
+She also worked with Marcus du Sautoy to create mathematical walking tours and a virtual mathematical tour guide of the world for Maths in the City.
 Rachel obtained her MSc in Semigroup Theory in 1998 from the University of Western Australia.

 Marianne joined Plus in 2005 after doing a PhD and then a three year postdoc at Queen Mary, University of London.
 As a researcher she worked in complex dynamics, the area of pure maths that has given us the Mandelbrot set.
 During her time as a researcher she also held various teaching engagements.
 In the world of maths communication she has been Editor-in-Chief of the Mathscareers website and sometimes gives presentations to mathematicians about how to communicate their work to a wider audience, and to journalists about how to deal with maths in the media.

-Rachel and Marianne have co-authored the popular maths book Numericon: A journey through the hidden lives of numbers and were editors on the book 50: visions of mathematics.
-Between them they have over 20 years of experience writing about mathematics for a general audience.
+Rachel and Marianne have co-authored popular maths books including Numericon: A journey through the hidden lives of numbers and Understanding numbers, and were editors on the book 50: visions of mathematics.
+They have recently been Science Editors for the documentary series Universe Unravelled.
+Between them they have over 35 years of experience writing about mathematics for a general audience.

 Charles Trevelyan is a freelance graphic designer who regularly produces images for Plus.